Greenhill School (Addison, Texas)

 Greenhill School is a co-educational day school in Addison, Texas, United States.
 The school was founded in 1950 by Bernard Fulton.
-The 78 acre campus is located 12 mi north of downtown Dallas, Texas.
+The 78 acre campus is located 12 mi north of Downtown Dallas.
 It enrolls about 1,400 students from throughout the Dallas Metroplex.
 The school is the first co-educational, non-denominational pre-kindergarten through grade 12 school in Dallas and is a member of both the Independent Schools Association of the Southwest (ISAS) and the Southwest Preparatory Conference (SPC).

 History

 Greenhill School was founded in 1950 as a co-educational option among the independent schools in Dallas.
 From 1950 to 1976, Bernard Fulton served as the founding headmaster.
 At the time, he introduced the concepts of independent co-education, the primer program, and open-space education while the school grew from 62 students to 1,002.
 After he retired from Greenhill School, he became the headmaster of Lakehill Preparatory School, and later, Fulton Academy in Rockwall, Texas, was named after him as well.
 On October 20, 1990, Governor Bill Clements declared Bernard Fulton Day “for his dedication to the education of young people in Dallas, in Texas, and in the nation."

 From 1955 to 1959, State Representative Fred Agnich of Dallas was chairman of the board of the Greenhill School and was instrumental in the early development of the institution.

 The original Upper School building was part of a pre-existing farmhouse.
 It also housed Greenhill's library, cafeteria, and administrative offices.
 In 1963, a fire decimated the Upper School building; it was rebuilt in 1974.
 The building suffered another fire in 1987 but reopened the following year.

 The aftermath of the fire that destroyed the old Upper School in March 1987.